 A.K.A.
 Golden Heeler

-Goldens and Australian Cattle Dogs – also known as Blue Heelers – are both blessed with irresistibly photogenic coats.
-But for completely different reasons.
+Goldens and Australian Cattle Dogs – also known as Blue Heelers – are both blessed with gorgeous coats.
+But for very different reasons.

 Blue Heelers have short coats with distinctive speckling on a blue or red background.

-Golden Heelers can look more like either parent, and there can even be very different looking puppies in a single litter.
+Golden Heelers can look more like either parent.
+There can even be very different looking puppies in a single litter.

 So this Golden Retriever mix breed is likely to excel at obedience, field work, and other complex training activities.